njordhov/droidbox/README.md

 ## Connecting to the Instance

-Connect to the new instance using:
+Connect using:

     ssh 192.168.1.1

-Use the ip adress of the instance in place of 192.168.1.1
+Use the ip adress from above in place of 192.168.1.1

 ## Install Emacs